Syrian troops storm Damascus refugee area, chase rebels

 The army arrested Hassan Meqdad, from the Meqdad clan, which abducted the men on August 15 in what they said was a response to the capture of one of their kinsmen in Damascus by the rebel Free Syrian Army.

-Damascus continues to exert influence over is smaller neighbor and even had troops garrisoned in Lebanon until 2005.
+Damascus continues to exert influence over is smaller neighbour and even had troops garrisoned in Lebanon until 2005.

 The United States has accused Russia and China of effectively prolonging Syria's bloodletting by blocking efforts at the U.N.
 Security Council to approve tough sanctions aimed at reining in the Assad government.